Light components are the primary source of lighting in a Qt Design Studio scene. As a secondary light source, you can use image-based lighting.

 Note: Each additional light negatively effects the rendering performance of your scene.
 Keep scenes as simple as possible and use lights sparingly.
 Use a Scene Environment component to apply image-based lighting that can produce soft and subtle lighting.

-To edit light properties, select a light component in Navigator, or 3D Editor, and then adjust its properties in the Properties view or by dragging the yellow light gizmo handles in 3D Editor.
+To edit light properties, select a light component in the Navigator or 3D view, and then adjust its properties in the Properties view or by dragging the yellow light gizmo handles in the 3D view.

 To specify an overall multiplier for a light component's effects, adjust the Brightness property.
 The Scope property specifies which component, with its children, is illuminated by the light.
 Set the Color property to specify the color applied to models illuminated by a light.
 Set the Ambient color property to specify the ambient color applied to materials before being illuminated by the light.